- Who qualifies for the “Keep ‘Em Safe” program?

 - How can I get a schedule of the Child Passenger Safety classes and check-up events?

-To obtain a current schedule, e-mail the Keep ‘Em Safe Program Coordinator at email@example.com.
+To obtain a current schedule, e-mail the Keep ‘Em Safe Program Director at email@example.com.
 Your name will be added to the distribution list.
 Updated schedules are emailed the 3rd Wednesday of every month.

 - Who are the class instructors and car seat inspectors?